tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 ### Users

-The user function captures attributes of a user and stores them in a profile that persists across sessions and syncs across devices.
+The `user` method captures attributes of a user and stores them in a profile that persists across sessions and syncs across devices.
 These attributes are persisted in the browser's local storage and can be used for targeting and analysis.

 You can also use this function to identify a user with a unique `userId`.
 If you don't provide an ID, we'll automatically generate an anonymous ID and persist it in a cookie.
 Providing your own userId allows you to target lists of users by their ID and integrate offline data.
 See [Uploaded Audience targeting](https://help.optimizely.com/hc/en-us/articles/206197347-Uploaded-Audience-Targeting-Create-audiences-based-on-lists-of-data) for more information.